April 29 – May 5, 2018

 The Native American Scholarships

 Our gathering is in Concow Valley Band of Maidu country.
 Though we all have paleotechnologies in our ancestral past that we can reconnect with, just a few centuries ago the Indigenous tribes on this continent were living en masse in many of the ways that we are now attempting to relearn.
 The subsequent history of genocide and marginalization makes healing our present relations important to us.
 We seek to honor the continuing cultural legacy of Native America, as we work and learn together in the reality of today.
 These scholarships are available for youth until March 15, and then open to adults.
 See the Native Scholarship page for details, and help us spread the word.
+Click the button below to donate to our Native Scholarship Fund.

 We will have opening and closing ceremonies, simple rituals to arrive & orient, then to depart in peace from this proto-village experience.
 What guided us into Buckeye is a collective spirit, and we hope to offer a space where folks of any belief feel at ease and among friends.
 You are under no obligation to take part in our circles, but we hope you’ll want to.